 Jonathan Mathias Lassiter, Ph.D is a 21st century polymath utilizing psychology, writing, and dance to help others heal and thrive.
 Currently, he is Assistant Professor of Psychology at Muhlenberg College, Visiting Assistant Professor of Medicine at UCSF, and a freelance choreographer.
-He is co-editor of two volumes.
-The first one, Black LGBT Health in the United States: The Intersection of Race, Gender, and Sexual Orientation (Lexington Books, 2017), won the Gay and Lesbian Medical Association's Achievement Award and the other, Black LGBT Health: A Global Perspective (Lexington Books, expected 2018) is the first volume to exclusively examine health among Black LGBT populations around the world.
-His scholarly articles, mainly focused on health disparities among racial and sexual minorities, have been published in several prestigious journals including Psychology of Sexual Orientation and Gender Diversity and Journal of Acquired Immune Deficiency Syndromes.
-As a Clinical Psychologist, he specializes in health psychology, spirituality, and social justice and has provided psychotherapy and neuropsychological/personality assessment to clients in medical centers across the country including Alameda County Medical Center, Harlem Hospital, and the Indianapolis VA Medical Center.
-As a sought-after speaker, Dr. Lassiter has given keynotes and invited lectures throughout the United States at places such as Connecticut College, Winston-Salem University, and Bronx-Lebanon Hospital and has been interviewed by national media outlets such as Blavity, The Chicago Defender, and HealthyBlackMen.com.
+He is co-editor of Black LGBT Health in the United States: The Intersection of Race, Gender, and Sexual Orientation (Lexington Books, 2017), which won the Gay and Lesbian Medical Association's Achievement Award.
+His scholarly articles, mainly focused on health disparities among racial and sexual minorities, have been published in several prestigious peer-reviewed journals including Cultural Diversity & Ethnic Minority Psychology, Psychology of Sexual Orientation and Gender Diversity and Journal of Acquired Immune Deficiency Syndromes.
+As a Clinical Psychologist, he specializes in Black psychology, health psychology, spirituality, and social justice and has provided psychotherapy and neuropsychological/personality assessment to clients in medical centers across the country including Alameda County Medical Center, Harlem Hospital, and the Indianapolis VA Medical Center.
+As a sought-after speaker, Dr. Lassiter has given keynotes, invited lectures and workshops, and panel contributions throughout the United States at venues such as Schomburg Museum, Johns Hopkins University, and Winston-Salem University.
+He has been interviewed by national media outlets such as Blavity, The Chicago Defender, and HealthyBlackMen.com.
 His choreographic work has been presented most notably in New York City at such venues as the Alvin Ailey Citigroup Theater, Winter Garden at Brookfield Place, and Triskelion Arts.

 Black LGBT Health in the United States: The Intersection of Race, Gender, and Sexual Orientation focuses on the mental, physical, and spiritual aspects of health, and considers both risk and resiliency factors for the Black LGBT population.
 Contributors to this collection intimately understand the associations between health and intersectional anti-Black racism, heterosexism, homonegativity, biphobia, transphobia, and social class.
 This collection fills a gap in current scholarship by providing information about an array of health issues like cancer, juvenile incarceration, depression that affect all subpopulations of Black LGBT people, especially Black bisexual-identified women, Black bisexual-identified men, and Black transgender men.
 Black LGBT Health in the United States is recommended for readers interested in psychology, health, gender studies, race studies, and sociology.